jin-wash-u/HPV-EM/README.md

   - -2 (otherSample) : An optional second fastq file that can be provided to produce paired end reads.

 ## Output
-  The output of the final EM algorithm is printed to standard out, in the format:
+  The output of the final EM algorithm is printed to stdout, in the format:

   ```
   HPVtype    NumReads    Prop    Probability